 The Bend Community Climate Action Plan is a set of strategies that will guide the City and community as we work together to reduce our fossil fuel usage.
 The City and the Climate Action Steering Committee have developed the plan through extensive participation with the Bend community.
 The strategies consist of new programs, policies, and systems that the community proposed and vetted.
 They are meant to encourage and support residents, businesses, and other agencies to reduce the community’s fossil fuel use.

-We are gathering a final round of feedback on the proposed strategies for the Community Climate Action Plan.
-Read on to learn more about how we developed the plan, the proposed strategies and specific climate actions.
-You can review the vision, goals, and proposed strategies and share your thoughts through a brief survey at the bottom of this page.
+Public comment on this online open house closed on 7/31/2019.
+It was used to gather a final round of feedback on the proposed strategies for the Community Climate Action Plan.
+You can continue to browse the online open house to learn more about how we developed the plan, the proposed strategies and specific climate actions.
+You can also review the vision, goals, and proposed strategies for the Plan.

 The vision for the Community Climate Action Plan is to have neighbors, businesses, and community leaders work together to preserve our natural environment while promoting economic opportunity and resilience for current and future generations.